Skip to content

 Fundraising efficiency not stated · 0% overhead · Website on register · Confidence: high

-How THE CO-MISSION CHURCHES TRUST compares
+How does THE CO-MISSION CHURCHES TRUST compare?

-Clarity Score benchmarked against similar UK charities — higher is better.
+Clarity Score percentile against similar UK charities — the share of peers THE CO-MISSION CHURCHES TRUST scores higher than.

 Source

-Charity Commission (E&W)
+Charity Commission (England & Wales)

 Accounts year